dgroomes/jdbc-playground/README.md

 * DONE Implement the `resultset-to-csv/` sub-project
 * IN PROGRESS Implement a sub-project to iterate over a result set using a cursor
+  * I'm still not sure it's fetching incrementally or in one-shot..